dsharlet/array/README.md

 array_ref<int, my_3d_shape_type> center_crop = my_array(range<>{1, 2}, range<>{2, 4}, _);
 ```
 The `_` constant is a placeholder indicating the entire dimension should be preserved.
 When slicing, arrays do not lose rank: the sliced dimension remains with extent 1.
+(See [issue #14](https://github.com/dsharlet/array/issues/14).)

 When iterating a `dim`, it is possible to `split` it first by either a compile-time constant or a runtime-valued split factor.
 A split `dim` produces an iterator range that produces `range<>` objects.